-In the aftermath of 9/11, Franklin Graham arrived at New York City’s ground zero to discover there weren’t enough counselors, chaplains or clergy to care for the emotional and spiritual needs of those who were suffering.
-Therefore, in appreciation of the immediate need, and at the request of churches for help, the Billy Graham Rapid Response Team (RRT) was initially founded to provide Biblically based grief and trauma training.
+In the aftermath of 9/11, Franklin Graham arrived at New York City’s Ground Zero to discover there wasn’t enough counselors, chaplains or clergy to care for the emotional and spiritual needs of those who were suffering.
+At the request of churches for help, the Billy Graham Rapid Response Team (RRT) was founded to provide biblically based grief and trauma training.

 Shortly thereafter, the RRT developed a network of volunteer crisis-trained chaplains prepared to deploy in a moment’s notice anywhere in the world following man-made or natural disasters.
-Even today while people suffer in crisis locally and around the world, church leaders continue to invite RRT chaplains to help meet the emotional and spiritual needs of people in their communities as well as provide training seminars to help equip God’s people for grief ministry.
+Even today, church leaders continue to invite RRT chaplains to help meet the emotional and spiritual needs of people suffering in crisis locally and around the world, as well as provide training seminars to help equip God’s people for grief ministry.

 The Billy Graham Prayer center in New York City following the events of September 11, 2001.
 Soon after, the idea of a Rapid Response Team was conceived.